Ronyonka/tizi/docs/workouts.md

 ## Service Layer Reference

-The functions below live in `services/firestore-rest.ts` and are called from the API routes.
-They provide a REST-based alternative to the SDK for reliable server-side writes.
+The functions below live in `services/firestore.ts` and encompass the core data layer for the app.

 ### Read functions